Anchan Monastery 安禪寺https://architecturasinica.org/place/000001

 - Translation 2011 by Cole Garrett

-- Editing, proofreading, data entry and revision by Tracy Miller
+- Editing and proof correction by Tracy Miller

 Copyright and License for Reuse